The John F. Kennedy Center for the Performing Arts#6 in Best Things To Do in Washington, D.C.

-Many travelers highly recommend a visit to the John F. Kennedy Center for the Performing Arts, built and named for America's beloved Camelot president.
-The Kennedy Center houses the National Symphony Orchestra, the Washington Ballet and the Washington National Opera, as well as a number of other theater and musical performances throughout the year.
+Many travelers highly recommend a visit to The John F. Kennedy Center for the Performing Arts, built and named for America's beloved Camelot president.
+The Kennedy Center houses the National Symphony Orchestra, the Suzanne Farrell Ballet and the Washington National Opera, as well as a number of other theater and musical performances throughout the year.
 Although ticket prices run a bit high, you can take in a performance for free on the Millennium Stage.

 Past visitors loved taking in a show at The Kennedy Center, adding that the venue's rooftop terrace offers breathtaking views of the Potomac River and the surrounding area.
 To learn about the theater's history and architecture, recent travelers recommend joining one of the building's free guided tours.
 Tours are offered several times a day by theater volunteers on weekdays between 10 a.m. and 5 p.m. and on Saturdays and Sundays from 10 a.m. to 1 p.m.

 You can get to The Kennedy Center via a free shuttle bus that runs from the Foggy Bottom-GWU Metro station.
 Fee-based parking is also available in the property's garage between 6 a.m. and midnight daily.
 Theater performances are scheduled throughout the day, and the box office is open daily from 10 a.m. or noon to 9 p.m.
 Restrooms, a gift shop and two eateries are available inside.
 For more information about upcoming show times and ticket prices, check out The Kennedy Center website.

 More Best Things To Do in Washington, D.C.